superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Experimental Analysis/Experimental Analysis.md

 ![image](https://github.com/user-attachments/assets/c83787d1-e0ff-4c3c-9134-ce8bbba5de74)

 The Doppler breathing rate monitor performs well for fast breathing rates above 20 breaths per minute (bpm), showing excellent accuracy with errors between 0-9.5%.
 However, its reliability drops significantly for slower breathing rates—below 10 bpm, errors skyrocket up to 360%, with severe overestimation (e.g., counting 22 bpm instead of the actual 5 bpm).
 In the moderate range (10-16 bpm), accuracy is inconsistent, with errors between 12.5-28.6%.
 These results suggest the system excels at detecting rapid, pronounced breathing but struggles with slow respiration, likely due to interference from heartbeat signals or other noise.
-While suitable for monitoring during exercise or stress, the technology requires significant improvements for accurate resting respiratory measurements.
+While suitable for monitoring during exercise or stress, the technology requires significant improvements for accurate low respiratory measurements.
 This rate-dependent performance highlights the need for context-specific validation in respiratory monitoring applications.

 ### Experimental Conclusion

+Further investigation is required to determine the cause of the high inaccuracy present in the low breathing ranges.
+However, the data has a correlation between the actual breathing rate and the measured breathing rate.
+Furthermore, it is also able to detecct the lack of a breathing rate at all.
+This implies the doppler has a causal relationship between the actual and measured breathing rates.
+After the high inaccuracy is investigated and a soution implemented, the experiment needs to be conducted again.